 With the duotone/double exposure trend rising, overlapping elements are super-hot in logo design this year.
 Ranging from slightly hallucinogenic shift logos to simple overlaps, we can expect to see more of this branding trend in 2019.

 Grids have the power to portray logic, theory, control, and perfection.
 In a sense, it’s a trend that’s never ended—only come and gone in waves.
 Based on designs we’ve seen of late, we can expect a healthy serving of very obvious grids in logo design this year.
-Check out Uber and Bing for examples of grid-based logos.
+Check out Uber and Bing for examples of grid-based logos

-What’s been catching your eye lately?
+From the latest branding trends, What’s been catching your eye lately?
 Let us know in the comments!